Competition and Pony Club

-Currently at competitions in Australia the EA rules state that it’s acceptable to use bitless bridles when showjumping and at eventing competitions in the showjumping and cross-country sections (a bit is still required for the dressage component).
-Bitless bridles are permitted at all endurance events and trail-riding clubs.
-Bitless bridles are not permitted for show horses, driving or vaulting.
+Currently at competitions in Australia the EA rules state that it is acceptable to use bitless bridles when showjumping and at eventing competitions in the showjumping and cross-country sections (a bit is still required for the dressage component).
+Bitless bridles are permitted at all endurance events, cowboy dressage, extreme cowgirl racing and trail-riding clubs.
+Bitless bridles are not permitted for dressage, show horses, driving or vaulting.
 In reining bosals are permitted.

 World renowned dressage riders such as Uta Graf and Alizee Froment have been doing bitless Grand Prix demonstrations.
-I also noticed online photos of our very own Australian Grand Prix rider, Sally Evans, riding her stallion A’ Seduction in a bitless bridle.
+I also saw online photos of our very own Australian Grand Prix rider, Sally Evans, riding her stallion A’ Seduction in a bitless bridle.

-For any frustrated bitless dressage riders out there you have 2 options.
+For frustrated bitless dressage riders you have 2 options.
 One is to enter online dressage competitions and compete against riders from around the world plus win ribbons/rosettes and prize money!
 You just upload a video of yourself doing the test (bitless of course).
 A great online dressage site is: http://www.interdressage.com/

 By moving steadily toward a kinder world we not only benefit our horses but ourselves as well.
 Every time a horse transitions into a bitless bridle people see it and talk about it and a seed is sown.
-So go out there and proudly ride your bitless horse and enjoy the wonderful relationship you now have due to your compassionate choice.
+So go out there and proudly ride your bitless horse and enjoy the wonderful relationship you have due to your compassionate choice.